adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 Get a cheap but powerful Kubernetes instance in less than 5 minutes !

-This Terraform project will generate a ready to go secured based cloud infrastructure through Hetzner Cloud provider, with a ready-to-install [K0S](https://k0sproject.io/), a zero-friction Kubernetes distribution.
+This Terraform template will generate a ready to go secured based cloud infrastructure through Hetzner Cloud provider, with a ready-to-install [K0S](https://k0sproject.io/), a zero-friction Kubernetes distribution.
 By default, the cluster will be composed of 4 **CX21** servers :

 1. A main control pane server
 2. 2 worker nodes